What to do in Bohol, where to stay and where to eat

 #1 Chocolate hills | entrance ticket 50 pesos per person

 The Bohol chocolate hills are the most impressive things to see in Bohol and are the number one tourist spot.
 On the chocolate hills viewpoint, you can see for miles the amazing hill mounds that stand out like sore thumbs.
-The chocolate hills were strangely formed by coral reef, yes coral reef.
+They were strangely formed by coral reef, yes coral reef.
 Bohol used to be underwater and looked completely different to what it does now a days.
-I was completely impressed to the hill formations of the chocolate hills, it is a pretty crazy things to see in Bohol.
+I was completely impressed to the hill formations of the hills, it is a pretty crazy things to see in Bohol.

 The colour of the chocolate hills changes with the season.
 They’re either green lumps in the land or the famous chocolate colour.
 Cool right?!
-There is one main viewpoint for you to see the chocolate hills.
+There is one main viewpoint for you to see these epic hills.
 Furthermore, the best way to get to the chocolate hills is by renting a scooter in Bohol.
 It took us roughly 1 hour from tagbilaran island to the chocolate hills.
 We did speak to a couple of backpackers that had paid for a tuk tuk to take them there. personally I would recommend getting a scooter, then you can make your way to all the best things to do in Bohol and it’s the cheapest way.

 #2 The waterfalls in Bohol | entrance tickets cost is 20 PHP per person